aptos-labs/developer-docs/docs/nodes/validator-node/operator/node-requirements.md

 ## Validator and validator fullnode

 - **Both a validator node and a validator fullnode required:** For the Aptos mainnet, we require that you run a validator node and a validator fullnode.
 We strongly recommend that you run the validator node and the validator fullnode on two separate and independent machines.
 Make sure that these machines are well-provisioned and isolated from each other.
 Guaranteeing the resource isolation between the validator and the validator fullnode will help ensure smooth deployment of these nodes.
 - **Public fullnode is optional:** We recommend that optionally you run a public fullnode also.
 However, a public fullnode is not required.
-If you run public fullnode also, then we strongly recommend that you run the public fullnode on a third machine that is separate and independent from either the validator or the validator fullnode machines.
+If you run public fullnode also, then we strongly recommend that you run the public fullnode on a third machine that is separate and independent of either the validator or the validator fullnode machines.
 :::tip Terraform support
 For deploying the nodes in cloud we have provided Terraform support on two cloud providers: **GCP** and **AWS**.
 See [**Running Validator Node**](running-validator-node/index.md).
 :::